IrwinBravoOporto/RecetasYape/README.md

 # RecetasYape
 Recetas - VIPER

-## Stubbing Network Requests for Unit Tests

-Generally, it is not a good idea to rely on the actual network requests for unit tests because it adds too much dependency on tests.
-One way to stub networking is to subclass `URLProtocol`.

 ### 1. Arquitectura `VIPER`
  Se tiene la el patron de Arquitectura VIPER, y para tal reto se uso la configuracion siguiente -> Router - Presenter - Configurator - Controller - View